NullDev/JavaScript-Styleguide/README.md

   <a name="strings--quotes"></a><a name="6.1"></a>
   - [6.1](#strings--quotes) Use double quotes `""` for strings instead of single quotes `''`. eslint: [`quotes`](https://eslint.org/docs/rules/quotes.html)

     > Why?
-While other Styleguides may enforce single quotes, they mostly do it because of consistency.
+While other Styleguides may enforce single quotes, they mostly do it because of consistency (in favor of older projects).
 Here are some reasons for using double quotes: <br>
     > - Double quotes eliminate the need to escape apostrophes: `"I'm"` vs `'I\'m'`.
     > - From a linguistic point of view, double quotes identify a passage of quoted text while single quotes are commonly used as a contraction.
     > - Double quotes are used to define strings in many other languages.
 Single quotes are used to define `char`'s in some.
-    > - JSON notation is written with double quotes as well.
+    > - JSON Strings are only valid with double quotes.

     ```javascript
     // bad